Ihateschool455/Ihateschool455/README.md

-hi im currently working on blooket cheats for all you hackers out there. i do not have hacks right now but i will soon!!!!!
+here are some blooket hacks for all you hackers out there ENJOY ENJOY ENJOY ENJOY ENJOY ENJOY ENJOY ENJOY ENJOY ENJOY